risk-first/website/estimating/Fixing-Scrum.md

 ## 10X

-> " Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should." -[Ian Malcolm, _Jurassic Park_](https://www.imdb.com/title/tt0107290/)

 I've written before about [how being a "10X Developer" largely comes down to having already visited the terrain](/Estimates.md).
 This implies that _at different times_ we can all be either 1X or 10X Developers.

 But with the power of hindsight, it's clear that at different times, on different projects, _whole teams_ can be either 1X or 10X.

-For example, when working in 2002 at an investment bank, I delivered software which is used by around a hundred people for about ten minutes each day, providing an important risk-management function.
+ - For example, when working in 2002 at an investment bank, I delivered software which is used by around a hundred people for about ten minutes each day, providing an important risk-management function.
 It is still running, unchanged 18 years later (at the time of writing).
 We wrote this as a team of three people for about six months.
 With the benefit of hindsight, this was clearly high-value work.

-Alternatively, at a different employer a few years' ago, I worked in a large team of about 15 developers, building a data service layer for an application, probably we worked on it for a year and a half.
+ - Alternatively, at a different employer a few years' ago, I worked in a large team of about 15 developers, building a data service layer for an application, probably we worked on it for a year and a half.
 At some point, things started to fall apart, and the team was disbanded, and I and a colleague re-wrote the whole thing in three months together.
 Again with hindsight, some of this was high-value, some very low:  the re-write was better value because it was _radically simpler_.

-At another employer, I spent the summer building some testing tools for a good six months, before we all decided it was a waste of time and packed it in.
+ - At another employer, I spent the summer building some testing tools for a good six months, before we all decided it was a waste of time and packed it in.
 This was no-value.
 Could we have figured that out sooner?

 What I am trying to say is: